You just purchased a pair of brand new hiking boots, and you’re wondering if there’s a break-in process.

 Make sure the boot fits snug; over time, that fit will feel even more comfortable on your hikes.

-Follow this guideline when looking for a new pair of hiking boots.
+For those looking for more challenging trails, follow this guide when looking for a new pair of hiking boots.

 All leather boots will take a few weeks to months to properly break-in, but that doesn’t mean you can’t wear them right away on hikes.
 Instead, they will be more comfortable over time.